CozminaSecula/digcomp-db/src/queries.md

 This document provides example queries to help you understand how to interact with the DigComp database.
 Each example includes context, purpose, and detailed explanations.

+To see the output of these query examples visit [this page](../index.html)

 ## Query 1: Finding Learning Outcomes by Proficiency Level

 ### Context